anniedenton/599D-exercise1/README.md

 can lead to both stress and support [52], and can result in shifting threat models and security needs.

-For P4, who didn’t want to publicly transition on Facebook during early 2010s, the process led him to search how to force people to untag him from old pre-transition photos.
+For <div class="tooltip">P4<span class="tooltiptext">transgender man, gay</span></div>, who didn’t want to publicly transition on Facebook during early 2010s, the process led him to search how to force people to untag him from old pre-transition photos.
 > There was either no information or there was